 Places I’d love to use points to stay at:

 The calendar seems to have restrictions on it, and often times if you’re looking to book far in advance you’ll see no availability.
 This doesn’t mean that you won’t be able to book that property, but rather it’s not loaded, and therefore not showing definitive space one way or another.

 An example of HUGE savings.
-The Montage Beverly Hills.
+The Kahala Hawaii.

 Preferred hotels can’t be booked online, you need to phone in, but you can check avail and search redemption levels at Preferred hotels here.
-The Montage Beverly Hills is a super lux 5 star hotel with nosebleed prices.
+The Kahala is a historic hotel in Honolulu Hawaii and has some pretty pricey rates.
+Hawaii also is reopening to tourists soon with a mandatory 14 day quarantine.
 Predictably, this property is priced at the top of Choice’s redemption level at 55k points.

 Buying the points is almost half the price.

 What if I need to cancel?
 This is actually a great workaround.